-Regression testing, both manual and automated, is very important for huge software applications because it is usually very difficult to know whether changing part of an issue has created new issue for a different part of application.
+Regression testing, both manual and automated, is very important for huge software applications because it is usually very difficult to know whether changing part of an issue has created a new issue for a different part of the application.

 Regression testing is important to ensure that there are no bugs found after a code change has been performed.
-Regression Testing do become necessary as the modifications may cause the system to work incorrectly.
+Regression Testing does become necessary as the modifications may cause the system to work incorrectly.

 Yes, regression can be automated, in-fact, it should be automated for excellent results.
 An inventory of the workflow present is transformed into test scripts.
 Automation of the operation of these test scripts is then done on the basis of changes in the application.
 The test cases that are stable and repeatable are automated.
 This allows manual testers to utilize their time in exploring more unusual cases in the product environment.
-There are wide range of automated regression testing tools available that help in recording & playing back selected test cases and simplify regression report generation.
+There is a wide range of automated regression testing tools available that help in recording & playing back selected test cases and simplify regression report generation.

 An effective testing strategy helps organizations in saving both time and money.
-According to one of the case studies in banking field, regression testing can save up to 60% of the time in defect solving in addition to 40% of the money.
+According to one of the case studies in the banking field, regression testing can save up to 60% of the time in defect solving in addition to 40% of the money.
 Regression testing boosts the confidence of the programmers that their code is bug-free after its modification.
 It ensures there are no unexpected problems or bugs.

 Try to develop a test-driven development through Origami Studios (www.origamistudios.us) which is one of the leading companies, around the globe, in providing expert application development solutions.
 Origami Studios is enlisted on Fortune 500 and is one of the most efficient and reliable companies out there.